Sampling design is a mathematical function that gives you the probability of any given sample being drawn.

 Sampling design can be very simple or very complex.
 In the simplest, one stage sample design where there is no explicit stratification and a member of the population is chosen at random, each unit has the probability

-- systematic sample: where all members of a population are listed in order and samples are chosen at defined intervals
+- Systematic sample: all members of a population are listed in order and samples are chosen at defined intervals

-- stratified sample: where the population is first divided into strata and then samples are randomly selected from the strata (for instance, divide a population between men and women, then randomly select a given number of men and a given number of women)
+- Stratified sample: the population is first divided into strata and then samples are randomly selected from the strata (for example, divide a population between men and women, then randomly select a given number of men and a given number of women)

-- cluster strata: where a population is divided into clusters and first clusters are randomly selected, then random members of the selected clusters are sampled. (for instance, first randomly select a number of classes, then, from the class lists of those classes, randomly sample a number of students)
+- Cluster strata: a population is divided into clusters and first clusters are randomly selected, then random members of the selected clusters are sampled. (for instance, first randomly select a number of classes, then, from the class lists of those classes, randomly sample a number of students)

 Each of these have their own sampling design function.
 The sampling method chosen will depend on the situation and priorities of the researcher.
-Sometimes, non-probability based sampling methods will be chosen; for instance, convenience sampling, where the sample is simply those easily reached and observed.
-Unlike systematic, stratified, or cluster sampling, these types of sampling cannot be easily described by a sampling design function.
+Sometimes, non-probability sampling methods will be chosen; for example, convenience sampling, where the sample is simply those easily reached and observed.
+Unlike systematic, stratified, or cluster sampling, these types of sampling cannot be easily described by a function.

 Mohadjer, Krenzke, & Van de Kerckhove.
 Technical Report.
-Chapter 4: Sampling Design.
+Chapter 4.
 Survey of Adult Skills (PIAAC), OECD.

 Retrieved from http://www.oecd.org/skills/piaac/Technical%20Report_Part%204.pdf on September 3, 2018